ibm-cloud-docs/databases-for-postgresql/changing-config.md

 [`max_replication_slots`](https://www.postgresql.org/docs/current/runtime-config-replication.html)
   - Default - `10`
   - Restarts Database - **YES**
   - Notes - The maximum number of simultaneously defined replication slots.
 The default and minimum number of slots is 10.
-Several are used internally by your deployment for High- Availability (HA) purposes.
-You need to have 1 slot per consumer.
+20 slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
+To use slots, you need to set the value above 20 and have 1 slot per consumer.
 It is recommended to add one additional slot over the minimum per expected consumer.
 Using `wal2json` and not increasing this may impact HA and/or read-only replicas.
 If you are not using `wal2json`, you should leave this setting at the default.

 [`max_wal_senders`](https://www.postgresql.org/docs/current/runtime-config-replication.html)
   - Default - `12`
   - Restarts Database - **YES**
   - Notes - The maximum number of simultaneously running WAL sender processes.
 The default and minimum is 12.
 One `wal_sender` per consumer is required.
-Several are used internally by your deployment for High- Availability (HA) purposes.
-It is recommended to add one additional `wal_sender` over the minimum per expected consumer.
+20 slots are reserved for internal use by your deployment for High-Availability (HA) purposes.
+You need to set the value above 20 and it is recommended to add one additional `wal_sender` over the minimum per expected consumer.
 Using `wal2json` and not increasing `max_wal_senders` may impact HA and/or read replicas.
 If you are not using `wal2json`, you should leave this setting at the default.